-Staff will be given training to help them understand the issues of radicalisation, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
-This information also forms part of induction safeguarding training.
+Staff will be given training to help them understand the issues of radicalisation, to be able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+This information also forms part of induction safeguarding training and is updated every three years.